ccaswell25/ccaswell25/README.md

 ⛷ Ski in the Sierras

-🏄‍♀️ Surf when there's waves!
+🏄‍♀️ Surf when there's waves

-🧗‍♀️ Newbie climber!
+🧗‍♀️ Newbie climber

-🐶 Walk my dog!
+🐶 Walk my dog

 ### Experience:
 -5 years in Software Technology Consulting and Project Management